rama7993/c360-docs/docs/miscellaneous/user-profile.md

 :::

 To access it:
-➡️ Click **Select User Profile** Icon → Click on **Profile and Prefrerence** Tab → Click on **Brand** Tab.
+➡️ Click **Select User Profile** Icon → Click on **Profile and Preference** Tab → Click on **Brand** Tab.

 ### Manage Platform Style

-- Go to the **User Icon → Profile Prefrence →Platform Style** Page.
+- Go to the **User Icon → Profile Preference → Platform Style** Page.
-- Select the appropriate color you want to give for the elements by clicking on the color picker .
+- Select the appropriate color you want to give for the elements by clicking on the color picker.
 - Click on **Update**.

 :::info